tcnksm/gcli/README.md

 To get help for any specific subcommand, run it with the `-h` flag.

-`gcli` has 2 main subcommand to generate the project.
-The one is the `new` command, the other is the `design` & `apply` commands.
+`gcli` has 2 main subcommands to generate a project.
+One is the `new` command, the other is the `design` & `apply` commands.
 The former is for generating the project by command line one-liner, the latter is for when you want to design it in your editor before generating (It generates design file and you can generate project based on it).
-The following section explain, how to use these commands.
+The following section explains how to use these commands.

 ### `new` command